marctrem/usbarmory-wiki-fork/Hardware-security-features-(Mk-II).md

 The i.MX6 SoC family features an [ARM® TrustZone®](http://www.arm.com/products/processors/technologies/trustzone/) implementation in its CPU core as well as its internal peripherals.

+A reference implementation of ARM® TrustZone® on the USB armory Mk II can be found in F-Secure own [GoTEE](https://github.com/f-secure-foundry/GoTEE) framework.

 # External secure elements

 On γ revisions the [NXP SE050](https://www.nxp.com/products/security-and-authentication/authentication/edgelock-se050-plug-trust-secure-element-family-enhanced-iot-security-with-maximum-flexibility:SE050)